laminlabs/lamindb/docs/organize.md

 <img width="800px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/HMfWLa1rFkxcxQEN0000.svg">

-Conceptually, all other registries surround {class}`~lamindb.Artifact` to provide context to find, query, and validate artifacts.[^starsnowflake]
+Conceptually, all other registries link to {class}`~lamindb.Artifact` to provide context for finding, querying, and validating artifacts.[^starsnowflake]

 :::{dropdown} Can you give me some example queries?